9 Horses: Adhyâropa Records

 Adhyâropa Records is an American record company and label established by Joe Brent and Andrew Ryan in 2021 initially to release their own music and that of musicians affiliated with 9 Horses, but has branched out to release music by others across several genres.
-Albums by artists such as Sam Sadigursky, Dallas Ugly, Matt Aronoff, and Jacob Jolliff followed, and Adhyâropa continues to release a cross-genre selection of jazz, Americana, Classical, and World music.
+Albums by artists such as Sam Sadigursky, Joe K. Walsh, Matt Aronoff, and Jacob Jolliff followed, and Adhyâropa continues to release a cross-genre selection of jazz, Americana, Classical, and World music.

 Their coiled snake logo was designed by Emily Hope Price of folk-pop band Pearl and the Beard, a frequent 9 Horses collaborator.
 "Adhyâropa," in Hinduism, is the superimposition of the imaginary upon the real.
 The famous example of this was given by Śaṅkara, the pre-eminent philosopher and proponent of Advaita Vedānta, in which a rope on a path is believed to be a snake.